rahul-118/rahul-118/README.md

 - 👋 Hi, I’m Rahul Puthumana
 - 👀 I’m interested in Coding and learning new technologies.
-- 🌱 I’m learning SQL,Python,Excel and Tableau.
+- 🌱 I’m learning SQL,Python,Excel and Big Data.
 - 💞️ I’m Currently working at Cognizant.
 - 💻 I work using SAP.
 Have knowledge in SAP Retail and SAP ABAP